LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 ## Counting

+We will begin by counting the contents of files using the Unix shell.
-The Unix shell can be used to quickly generate counts from across files, something that is tricky to achieve using the graphical user interfaces of standard office suites.
+We can use the Unix shell to quickly generate counts from across files, something that is tricky to achieve using the graphical user interfaces of standard office suites.

-In the Unix shell, use the `cd` command to navigate to the directory that contains our data.
+Let's start by navigating to the directory that contains our data using the `cd` command:

 ~~~
 $ cd shell-lesson
 ~~~
 {: .bash}

-Remember, if at any time you are not sure where you are in your directory structure, type `pwd` and hit enter.
+Remember, if at any time you are not sure where you are in your directory structure, use the `pwd` command to find out:

 ~~~
 $ pwd